 We are Toronto’s only wilderness-based organization for marginalized adults.
 We believe that providing access to wilderness activities and skills helps individuals rediscover their inner sense of worth, increase their self-confidence, and better connect to others in the community.
 We know that regular access to nature improves lives with its inherent power to feed an individual’s mind, body and soul.

 S2T started as a grassroots organization in 2001 with initial support coming from inner city drop-ins including those run by St. James Cathedral and Metropolitan United Church.
 In 2005, charitable status was granted by the Canada Revenue Agency.
-A lot on a four-acre island property north of Orillia was generously donated in 2007, allowing us to host aﬀordable overnight camping excursions.
 In 2017, we revitalized our approach, oﬀering unique curated services directly to Toronto agencies that work with homeless and marginalized adults.